dfinity/motoko/doc/md/reference/language-manual.md

 - Checked and wrapping conversions from [`Nat`](../base/Nat.md).

-- Wrapping conversion to the bounded natural type of the same size.
+- Wrapping conversion to the bounded, signed integer type of the same size.

 ### Type [`Blob`](../base/Blob.md)